 What is a zoo?

-A quick google search reveals that a zoo is an establishment which maintains a collection of wild animals, typically in a park or gardens, for study, conservation, or display to the public.
+A quick google search reveals that a zoo is an establishment that maintains a collection of wild animals, typically in a park or gardens, for study, conservation, or display to the public.

 Zoos have been around for thousands of years—as far back as 3500 BC in Egypt.
 Kings would keep hippos, baboons and large cats.
 At this point, kings were keeping animals purely to feed their egos.